thethumbler/thumbler.dev/content/posts/lfs-in-an-hour-or-less.md

     [*] Kernel support for scripts starting with #!
 ```

-Here's a breakdown if the params and why we need them:
+Here's a breakdown of the params and why we need them:
 * `64-bit kernel`: the default `tinyconfig` builds a 32-bit kernel, most machines are 64-bit nowadays so we enable it.
 * `Enable TTY`: We need TTY support in order to run applications that need a terminal.
 * `Initial RAM filesystem and RAM disk`: Instead of having to support block devices, SCSI drivers, Filesystems, we will just package our entire system as a ramdisk image and load it in memory directly.